-When the weather is too hot during the summer, rainy in the spring, or cold and snowing in the winter, the treadmill often replaces the outdoor track or road.
-The treadmill helps you continue running, jogging or walking during conditions where running outside is not necessarily an option.
-However, just like performing these exercise activities outside, your intensity and fitness level can contribute to pain or soreness, especially in your legs.
+When the weather is too hot, rainy or cold, the treadmill often replaces an outdoor track or road.
+The treadmill allows you to continue running, jogging or walking during conditions where running outside isn't necessarily an option.

 Video of the Day